 For successful execution of any kind of online business campaign, a reliable and functional Social Media Management Software is instrumental.
 It is generally understood as a set of tools designed to manage or analyze interactions through multiple social media accounts from a single dashboard.
-Most systems permit listening for brand mentions, posting to multiple channels, responding to inquiries, and running marketing campaigns.
+Most systems permit listening for brand mentions, posting to multiple channels, responding to inquiries, and running marketing campaigns where the cost of digital marketing is accessible to everyone.
 They include analytics packages to measure the relative success of campaigns.
 Within this broad definition, there are distinct use cases which emphasize different feature sets.
 Many social media platforms offer a broad feature set encompassing multiple or all of these use cases, while some excel in one particular area.

 Many companies use more than one tool to manage their social media efforts.